 Another question asks: “Have you set aside emergency or rainy day funds that would cover your expenses for 3 months, in case of sickness, job losses, economic downturn, or other emergencies?”
 Here the answers:

 In 2012, almost 60% of individuals in the United States did not have three months of emergency funds that they could access to cover an emergency.
 The majority of U.S. households do not have the buffer they need to help them survive through such shocks.

-Households also report that they have too much debt.
+Households also report that they have too much debt, and aren’t able to quickly eliminate debt.
 Here are answers to the question: “How strongly do you agree or disagree with the following statement — I have too much debt right now”.
 The answers are on a 1 to 7 scale, with 1 being “strongly disagree” 4 being “neither agree nor disagree”, and 7 being “strongly agree”.

 More than 20% of individuals “strongly agree” that they have too much debt.
 If we add people who at least somewhat agree with the statement, then over 40% of households believe they have too much debt.